BagelLover/Linux/README.md

 # Linux
-This rrepo stores files and configs.
+This repo stores files and configs.